scikit-video/scikit-video/doc/measure.rst

 ---------------------------------

 Use :func:`skvideo.measure.ssim` to measure the perceptually quality difference between two videos, considering only individual frames.

+Use :func:`skvideo.measure.msssim` to measure the perceptually quality difference between two videos, considering only individual frames.
+Differs from ssim in that this function considers multiple scales.

 Use :func:`skvideo.measure.mse` or :func:`skvideo.measure.psnr` to measure simple point-wise similarity between two videos.